GensaGames/Dashcam-Speed-Detection/README.md

 1.1.3.
 Sub Area features changing over time.
 LTR Far - Mid - Close Areas.
 <br/> <br/>

-As a result, we come with few options for next work. **a) Check Model velocity using several Sub Areas Types. b) Check Model velocity over all possible Sub Areas, with momentum over some shifting.**
+As a result, we come with few options for next work **a) Check Model velocity using several Sub Areas Types. b) Check Model velocity over all possible Sub Areas, with momentum over some shifting.**